d-low/d-low.com_v3/README.md

   - [ ] Can we reduced re-rendered components when navigating from home page?

 - [ ] Rename Redux actions and reducers
+- [ ] Add down arrow at bottom of hero image on home page

 - [x] Set up client side routing
   - [x] 05-Colorado/ (listing page)